 Watercolor is very capricious but highly addictive.
-Methinks, everybody who uses this medium has exclaimed at least once: ‘These paints are going to make me crazy!
+I think that everyone who uses this medium has exclaimed at least once, ‘These paints are going to make me crazy!
 I’m done!’ – and reached for them again in a few days…

-Here are five simple tricks to turn your next watercolor ‘last time’ into a step up to a higher level of proficiency.
+Here are five simple tricks to turn your ‘last time’ watercolor up to a higher level of proficiency.

 Experiment With Brushes

-You probably have a pair of great paintbrushes behaving predictably and allowing you to face almost any challenge.
+You probably have a pair of great paintbrushes that behave predictably and allow you to face almost any challenge.
 They’re your best friends.
 Alas, they are your worst enemy as well.